rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 See below the output results of executing this test.
-The information displayed here is only what the subscriber side showed, since all the information displayed in the publisher side is related to latency not about throughput.
+The information displayed here is only what the subscriber side showed, since all the information displayed in the publisher side is related to latency, not throughput.

 Throughput Results-- RAW Transport (UDPv4)
 ::::::::::::::::::::::::::::::::::::::::::